-Halloween is just around the corner and we all know what that means – copious amounts of candy.
+With Halloween looming, we all know what that means – copious amounts of candy.

-Even if you don’t have any youngsters trick-or-treating this year, you may still find yourself indulging in sugary treats (cider and donuts, anyone?).
+If trick-or-treating isn’t in your plans for this year, you may still find yourself indulging in sugary treats (cider and donuts, anyone?).
 With all this seasonal indulgence, many of us have sugar on the brain.

 We all know that refined, processed sugar is bad for our bodies.
 Not only can it contribute to weight gain, but it can also increase the likelihood of developing heart disease, type 2 diabetes, and possibly even certain types of cancer.